 You can sail, swim, kayak, explore caves, and much more among the jagged limestone rocks.
 There are around 1,960 to 2,000 islets, most of which are limestone.

-For these reasons there no shortage of temples, tombs, pagodas, and crumbling palaces to admire and explore.
+For these reasons, there is no shortage of temples, tombs, pagodas, and crumbling palaces to admire and explore.

 Relax In Hoi An